 In-home care is typically paid for out-of-pocket.
 However, that's not always the case.
 As you develop a long-term care plan for yourself or a loved one, consider factors such as medical needs, family support system and budget.
-Here are 7 ways that can cover costs:
+Here are 7 ways that can cover the cost:

-LONG-TERM CARE INSURANCE (LTC) - LTC insurance covers personal care services, such as bathing and dressing.
-Check with your loved one's insurance company about coverage or contact us for a free insurance eligibility verification.
+LONG TERM CARE INSURANCE (LTC) - covers personal care services, such as bathing and dressing.
+Check with your LTC insurance agency about coverage or contact us for a free insurance eligibility verification.

-VETERANS PENSION (AID & ATTENDANCE) - Those receiving a VA pension may be eligible for a home care allowance through Aid & Attendance and Household benefits.
+VETERANS PENSION - AID & ATTENDANCE - those veterans and spouses receiving a VA pension may be eligible for a home care allowance through the Aid & Attendance benefit.
 Visit www.benefits.va.gov/benefits for more information.

-CATASTROPHIC AUTO INSURANCE - Catastrophic auto insurance acts as a personal-injury protection or "no fault" insurance in the event of an accident.
-Check with your loved one's insurance about coverage.
+CATASTROPHIC AUTO INSURANCE - catastrophic auto insurance acts as a personal-injury protection or "no fault" insurance in the event of an accident.
+Check with your insurance agency about coverage.

-WORKER'S COMPENSATION - Worker's compensation may cover home care costs associated with an illness or accident on the job.
-Check with your or your loved one's insurance about coverage or contact us for a free insurance eligibility verification.
+WORKER'S COMPENSATION - may cover home care costs associated with an illness or accident on the job.
+Check your insurance about coverage or contact us for a free insurance eligibility verification.

-REVERSE MORTGAGES - Reverse mortgages are available to people 62+ who own their home.
-The funds can be sent in monthly installments or a lump sum.
-Shop around if you or your loved one are considering a reverse mortgage.
+REVERSE MORTGAGES - available to people 62+ who own their home.
+Funds can be sent in monthly installments or a lump sum.
+Shop around if you are considering a reverse mortgage.
 Visit www.consumerfinance.gov/askcfpb for more information.

-MEDICAID - Medicaid may cover home care services through a waiver program, which vary by state.
-Contact your local Comforcare Home Care office to see it participates in a waiver program.
+MEDICAID - may cover home care services through a waiver program, which vary by state.
+Contact your local Comforcare office to see if it participates in a waiver program.